Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/index.md

 {:.note}
 > **Note**: We use `zookeeper` in the following example, which is not required or has been removed on some Kafka versions.
 Refer to the [Kafka ZooKeeper documentation](https://kafka.apache.org/documentation/#zk) for more information.

-1. Create a topic on Kafka.
-In this example, we'll set up the topic `kong-upstream` on Kafka:
+1. Create a `kong-upstream` topic in your Kafka cluster:

     ```
     ${KAFKA_HOME}/bin/kafka-topics.sh --create \